A Little Princess: Related books

 In 1995, Apple published a series of three books written by Gabrielle Charbonnet.
 "The Princess Trilogy" was an updated version of the classic, with the title character named Molly, rather than Sara.
 Molly Stewart's father was a famous film director who left his daughter in a posh upscale boarding school.
 There were three books in the series, which ended in a similar way as the original: Molly's Heart, The Room on the Attic, and Home at Last.

-A sequel by Hilary McKay was published by Hodder Children's Books in September 2009: Wishing For Tomorrow: The Sequel to A Little Princess.
+A sequel by Hilary McKay was published by Hodder Children's Books in September 2009: Wishing for Tomorrow: The Sequel to A Little Princess.
 It tells the story of what happened to the rest of the boarding school girls after Sara and Becky left ("life must go on at Miss Minchin's").

+In 2017 a further sequel was published by Scholastic, The Princess and the Suffragette by Holly Webb.
+This centres on Lottie, the smallest girl in the original story, who is now 10 and learning about the Suffragettes.
+Sara makes some brief appearances.